 The maximum allowable current of a conductor depends upon the wire size.
 For a higher diameter of wire size, the conductor can carry more current depending on the conductor material.
 Similarly, the maximum allowable voltage drop by the wire depends upon the length of the wire.
 These parameters should be considered while calculating the wire size.
-Use the online electrical wire size calculator for calculating wire size either in metric (SI) and British system.
+Use the online electrical wire size calculator for calculating wire size either in metric (SI) or the British system.

 The Allowable Voltage Drop of Wire.

 When current flows through a wire, heat is produced.
 A higher current produces a higher heat depending upon the specific resistance of the material and wire size.
-Even though the resistance of a conductor is very low but still it produces heat and causes a voltage drop.
+Even though the resistance of a conductor is very low still it produces heat and causes a voltage drop.
 Therefore, for higher current, a high gauge wire is selected to reduce the power loss due to heat and the voltage drop.
 The maximum allowable voltage drop from a source point to load is 2.5%.

 Temperature and Resistance